-Qualifying for Disability Benefits Due to Bipolar Disorder
+Qualifying For Disability Benefits for Bipolar Disorder in Chicago, IL

 Men and women of any age can be affected by bipolar disorder, also known as manic depression.
 Bipolar disorder causes severe mood swings, and for some people, they experience episodes of both mania and depression, to a varying degree of severity.
 Episodes of mania can cause symptoms including high energy, a reduced need for sleep, racing thoughts, and poor and/or destructive behavior.
 Depressive episodes can cause symptoms such as low energy, low motivation, losing interest in everyday activities, and suicidal thoughts.
 These back-and-forth mood episodes can last for days and even for months at a time.
 Treatment—often a combination of medications and psychotherapy—can and often should continue for the entire life of a bipolar patient.